How to create a round-robin booking type

 Step-by-Step Guide to Creating a Round Robin Booking

-- Set the duration, buffers, and any other advanced settings as needed
+- Set the duration, buffers, and any other settings as needed

 How Availability and Distribution Works